LocalJoost/LocalJoost.github.io/_posts/2026-07-24-Playing-around-with-the-P&C-MetaLense-2--a-Mixed-Reality-device-from-Korea.markdown

 As you might have gathered by now: this is not a 1:1 replacement for HoloLens 2.
 But it is a very capable and usable device for a lot of scenarios that required a HoloLens 2, and porting is not hard.
 It is also very encouraging P&C Solution are very open and communicative, extremely open to feedback, they keep improving, and I wonder - given the fact that this device is from late 2025 - whether a MetaLense 3 is already in the works.
 Time will tell.
 At this point in time, anyone making a decent see-through XR device is *more* than welcome.

-Disclaimer: I have no affiliation with P&C Solutions, I was not paid or compensated in any way - nor is there any agreement about future compensation.
+Disclaimer: I have no affiliation with P&C Solution, I was not paid or compensated in any way - nor is there any agreement about future compensation.
 I got a loaner device, examined it, did some development with it, gave feedback, and ported my HoloATC app for it.